-Trading: You may trade your carried Items (but no other cards) with other players.
-You may not trade any cards from your hand.
-You may trade at any time except when you or your trading partner are in combat.
+Trading: You may trade Items (but no other cards) with other players.
+You may only trade Items from the table - not from your hand.
+You may trade at any time except when you or your trading partner are in combat - in fact, the best time to trade is when it's not your turn.
 Any Item you receive in a trade must remain in play.